ironSource/node-ella/readme.md

         package.json
     package.json

-The `ella install` command finds nested packages, collects the dependencies listed in each `package.json` and installs them at the root:
+The `multipack install` command finds nested packages, collects the dependencies listed in each `package.json` and installs them at the root:

     packages/
     node_modules/